fablabbcn/smartcitizen-docs/docs/Components/Firmware.md

 ![](https://i.imgur.com/aDfydqU.png)

-Firmware updates are done via the micro USB port using the Platform IO software available for Linux, Mac and Windows.

 ## Architecture

+The firmware is OOP (Object Oriented Programming) and is entirely written in C++.
+Both processors, the core ARM MCU and the ESP8266 WiFi, are developed as part of the same framework integrating seemingly.

 ### Core Microcontroller

 | Name      | Functions                                                            |
 |-----------|----------------------------------------------------------------------|